Roustabout (film)

 Roustabout is a 1964 American musical feature film starring Elvis Presley as a singer who takes a job working with a struggling carnival.
 The film was produced by Hal Wallis and directed by John Rich from a screenplay by Anthony Lawrence and Allan Weiss.
-The screenplay was nominated for a Writers Guild of America award for best written American musical although Roustabout received a lukewarm review in Variety.
+The screenplay was nominated for a Writers Guild of America award for best written American musical.
+The New York Times noted that Elvis was "perfectly cast" although Roustabout received a lukewarm review in Variety.
 The film's soundtrack album was one of Elvis Presley's most successful, reaching no. 1 on the Billboard Album Chart.

-It was filmed in Techniscope at Paramount Studios with location for carnival sequences shot in Thousand Oaks, California.
+Quentin Tarantino called Roustabout one of Presley's most entertaining films and said that it had the best soundtrack of all of Presley's color films.
+It was filmed in Techniscope at Paramount Studios, with carnival and road rage sequences shot in Thousand Oaks, California.
 Filming began in March 1964.

 Plot

-Musician Charlie Rogers is fired from a job at a teahouse after brawling with several college students in the parking lot.
+Singer Charlie Rogers is enjoying his life and delivering successful performances at a busy restaurant in California.
+But when a group of female students in the audience became very happy cheering the singer, their male companions turned very jealous and angry.
+After the show, several angry students set up an attack on Charley in the parking lot.
+After brawling, Charlie in fired from his job and arrested by police.

 After a night in jail, Charlie hits the road on his Honda 305 Superhawk motorcycle.
-He spots Cathy Lean driving with her father Joe, and their employer, Maggie Morgan.
-When Charlie tries to become friendly with Cathy, Joe forces him off the road and the bike is wrecked after crashing into a wooden fence.
+He spots Cathy Lean in a car driven by her father, Joe, with their employer, Maggie Morgan.
+When Charlie tries to become friendly with Cathy, Joe drives Charlie's bike off the road; Charlie falls and the bike is wrecked after crashing into a wooden fence.

 Maggie offers him a place to stay and a job with her struggling traveling carnival while the bike is being repaired.
 Charlie becomes a "carnie", a roustabout.
 Maggie recognizes his musical talents and promotes him to feature attraction.
-His act soon draws large crowds.
-Off stage, Charlie romances Cathy, which creates animosity with Joe.
-After the two men repeatedly clash and Charlie is accused of holding back a customer's lost wallet that Joe was accused of stealing, Charlie leaves to star in the much better financed show of rival carnival producer Harry Carver.
+His performances soon draw large crowds to the carnival.
+Charlie romances Cathy, which brings him repeatedly into conflict with Joe.
+A patron loses his wallet and accuses Joe of stealing.
+Charlie later finds the wallet, but now he is accused of holding back a customer's lost wallet that Joe was accused of stealing.
+Charlie is lured away by Harry Carver to star in his much more successful show.

 Once again, he is a great success.
-However, when Charlie learns that Maggie is facing bankruptcy, he returns to her carnival.
-In the musical finale, he is happily reunited with Cathy.
+However, when Charlie learns that Maggie is facing bankruptcy, he returns.
+Charlie brings back the crowds and saves her carnival from folding.
+Joe takes another swing at Charlie, and Charlie defends himself.
+Maggie witnesses the fight and asks Charlie to reveal the real reason he came back.
+Charlie admits he returned both to save the carnival and because he loves Cathy.
+In the musical finale, he and Cathy are happily reunited.